 He was a Fulbright Scholar from 1967 to 1968.
 From 1968 to 1973 and 1976 to 1978, he was a faculty member in the Department of Engineering of University of Malaya.
 In 1969/70 he spent his UNESCO Fellowship at the Central Electricity Generating Board and English Electric in United Kingdom.
-In 1978, he joined the School of Electrical and Computer Engineering at Purdue University, West Lafayette, Indiana, where he is currently Professor and Graduate Coordinator.
+Since 1978 he was on the faculty of the School of Electrical and Computer Engineering at Purdue University, West Lafayette, Indiana, where he is currently Professor Emeritus.

 Fields of interests are in modeling, simulation, and control of electrical machines and power system, primarily on the following topics:

 On properties and choice of transformations for analysis of space harmonics in induction machines; computation of asynchronous harmonic and synchronous torque components.
 On techniques of improving the accuracy of the calculated torque from field-based calculations where field gradient is high and localized saturation is intense.
 And on methods of dynamic simulation of drive systems: the handling of nonlinear and numerically stiff, differential-algebraic system equations with nonlinearities and discontinuities caused by switchings.

 On dynamic simulation and control of multi-terminal high voltage dc transmission systems: developing efficient methods for computing the loadflow, transient stability, and optimal power flow of large-scale ac/dc power systems.
 On control techniques, such as power modulation, dynamic line flow control, and ac bus voltage control.